megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

   a) SDK Box extension Overview

-To build a real application, a developer will need more than just receive, transfer and send coins back.
+To build a real application, a developer will need more to do more than just receive, transfer and send coins back.
 A distributed app, built on a sidechain, will typically have to define some custom data that the sidechain users will be able to exchange according to a defined logic.
 Creation of new Boxes requires definition of new four classes.
 We will use name Custom Box as a definition for some abstract custom Box:

 +---------------------------------------+------------------------------------------------------------------------------------+